sknudsen/vis2021cph/network-visualization-workshop.md

 # Program

+The workshop is scheduled for the early afternoon of Thursday October 28, 2021 at ITU.
 We organize the Network Visualization Workshop in two parts.

 ## 13.00-13.45: Introduction by participants